Andrea Elliott

 Andrea Elliott is an American journalist and a staff writer for The New York Times.
 She is the first woman to win a Pulitzer Prize in both Journalism (2007) and Letters (2022).
 She received the 2007 Pulitzer Prize for Feature Writing for a series of articles on an Egyptian-born imam living in Brooklyn and the 2022 Pulitzer Prize for General Nonfiction for Invisible Child: Poverty, Survival & Hope in an American City, a book about Dasani, a young girl enduring homelessness in New York City.

 Biography

 Elliott was born in Washington, D.C. to a Chilean mother and an American father.
+Growing up, Elliot was close with her older brother Thomas and younger brother Pablo.
 She studied comparative literature at Occidental College, where she developed an interest in documentary film.
 In 1995, Elliott worked in Chile and Argentina as a field producer for "La Tierra en que Vivimos," a natural history television program.
 She then moved to San Francisco to co-direct and write the documentary "It's All Good," exploring the subculture of aggressive inline skaters in Los Angeles and New York City.
 In 1999, Elliott attended Columbia University's Graduate School of Journalism, graduating first in her class.